c-blake/bu/doc/vip.md

 `percol` is the only other tool I found honoring the original IO flow control idea of back pressure giving pipes their name - not reading more than needed at the end of pipeline (TUI).
-This move can sometimes lighten total load by orders of magnitude, but `percol`'s use of Python makes it slow.
+This move can sometimes lighten total load by orders of magnitude, but `percol`'s use of Python makes it slow, and its lazy impl is also quite entwined with its pure Python-hood.

 There was some historical Unix `vip` vi-like program, but it's not installed anywhere these days and 40+ years is long enough to recycle a name.